Potential for what? 4 Questions to ask about your High Potential programme

 We've all heard about the potential advantages of applying analytics in HR.
 But with something so new and unfamiliar, getting started can feel daunting.
 The good news is that People Analytics doesn't need to be big and scary.

-It’s long been established that for future success, organisations need to explore the attributes of their workforce, identify top talent, and put in place processes to develop them.
 When the top performing 20% account for as much as 80% of organisational output, identifying and developing people with high potential at all levels in your workforce should be a no-brainer.